Strategy11/formidable-forms/readme.txt

 * Fix: Show the label above a dropdown field if the label position is set to inside since dropdown placeholders are not yet supported.
 Plus, don't show the Inside label position option for any fields that don't allow placeholders.
 * Fix: If there is an error during a database update, make sure it can try again in the future
 * Fix: Prevent more conflicts with Divi when editing some posts with forms
-* Fix: Fields without CSS grids were not aligning correctly with left, right, or inline labels
+* Fix: Form fields without CSS grids were not aligning correctly with left, right, or inline labels

 = 3.0.06 =
-* New: Include the option to duplicate a form in the free form builder
+* New: Include the option to duplicate a form in the free form maker
 * Fix: If the reply to address in the email is not specified, use only the from email without the from name to increase receivability
-* Fix: Improve styling without CSS grids when using left, right, and inline labels
+* Fix: Improve form styling without CSS grids when using left, right, and inline labels
 * Fix: Make the frmFrontForm.fieldValueChanged function public in the javascript so it can be triggered by scripts in other plugins

 = 3.0.05 =